 Q172.9.03.
-M2250d & M2401c.
-In M2250, Plan of Care Synopsis, Row d, best practice interventions include "referral for other treatment".
+M2401c.
+Best practice interventions for depression include "referral for other treatment".
 If the patient's depression screen was positive and the assessing clinician suggests the patient join a depression support group or schedule an appointment with a psychiatrist, would this be considered a "referral for other treatment"?
-[Q&A EDITED 10/16; Q&A ADDED & EDITED 06/14; Previously CMS Qtrly 04/14 Q&A #12]
+[Q&A EDITED 10/18; EDITED 10/16; Q&A ADDED & EDITED 06/14; Previously CMS Qtrly 04/14 Q&A #12]

 A172.9.03.
-In M2250d, a referral for services for further evaluation or treatment meets the criteria for a response of "Yes" only if there is an order in the physician-ordered Plan of Care for the referral prior to the end of the SOC/ROC comprehensive assessment time period.
+In M2401c, Intervention Synopsis, a referral for services for further evaluation or treatment meets the criteria for a response of "Yes" only if there is an order in the physicianordered Plan of Care for the referral at the time of or since the most recent SOC/ROC AND the referral was made by the agency.
 The order in the physician-ordered Plan of Care can be a referral for agency services (such as an evaluation by psychiatric nursing or social work).
 Alternatively, it can be an order for a referral to an external provider or organization (such as for evaluation or treatment by a psychiatrist or to a community mental health center).
 Merely suggesting the patient seeks further evaluation or treatment, however, does not constitute providing a referral.
 The agency must provide the patient with sufficient written information (for example: name and phone number) to enable them to make an appointment or obtain the service.
 Likewise, the HHA can make contact directly with the provider or organization to facilitate an appointment for the patient.
-There is no requirement that the referral be implemented (for example: the social work visit made, or the psychiatrist evaluation scheduled) for a response of "Yes" in M2250d, just that there is an order for a referral in the physician-ordered Plan of Care.
+Once a referral has been made, it is not required that the patient has followed through or received the services related to the referral by the time of transfer to an inpatient facility or discharge for a response of "Yes" in M2401c.